-The former Chair, Sarah Anne Audrey Boyd passed away suddenly on 18 January 2023 and was succeeded by Lorraine Corcoran on 2 May 2023.
+The former Chair, Sarah Anne Audrey Boyd passed away suddenly on 17 January 2023 and was succeeded by Lorraine Corcoran on 2 May 2023.
+Two members of the Board resigned during the year at the end of their appointments.
+With the consent of the Minister, three new members were appointed to the Board.

-Following the resignation of Thomas McEvoy, Oisín Geoghegan was appointed to the Board on 8 December 2022.
-Following the resignation of Enda Bannon, Seamus Murphy was appointed to the Board on 23 January 2023.